dancs-dev/dola/README.md

 ]
 ```

-These icons will appear in the card on the section page that links to this project page.
+These icons will appear in the card on the section page that links to this markdown page.